 During festivals, people sometimes skip their workout regime.
 It’s important to balance out the calorie-rich goodies with some exercise to keep your health in check.

 - Avoid bursting fire crackers:

 Did you know 243 incidents related to firecrackers were reported on Diwali in Delhi alone last year, while 40 burn injuries were reported in Ludhiana?
 During Diwali, bursting of firecrackers leads to poor quality of air which causes health concerns in people, especially the ones who are suffering from respiratory diseases.
-Irresponsible handling of firecrackers also result in many hazardous injuries.
-It also cause discomfort to sick people, the elderly, babies, and animals.
+Irresponsible handling of firecrackers also results in many hazardous injuries.
+It also causes discomfort to sick people, the elderly, babies, and animals.
 So, it is wise to keep those firecrackers away and celebrate Diwali in a safe way.

 - Go for a flower Rangoli: